 McGann’s

 Welcoming and cozy, we believe McGann’s is the best pub in Doolin, Ireland.
-The authentic atmosphere, bucolic decor and friendly staff make McGann’s our top choice!
+The authentic atmosphere, bucolic decor and friendly staff make it our top choice for both food and drinks!

 McDermott’s

-Another great pub in Doolin, McDermott’s is inviting and comfortable.
+Another great Doolin pub, McDermott’s is inviting and comfortable.
 They offer a large outside patio for those sunny summer days.
-However, you’ll want to make a reservation or get there early for an inside table.
+You will want to make a reservation or get there early for an inside table.

 Fitzpatrick’s Bar